Custer County Conservation District

 Picture

-"The land ethic simply enlarges the boundaries of the community to include
+"The land ethic simply enlarges the boundaries

-soils, waters, plants, and animals, or collectively: the land."
+and animals, or collectively: the land."

 - Aldo Leopold -